Affiliate links on Android Authority may earn us a commission. Learn more.

-We’ve already seen proof of this with Apple’s custom Arm-based M1 silicon.
+We’ve already seen proof of this with Apple’s custom Arm-based M1 and M2 chips.
 Not to be left behind, Microsoft also offers Windows on Arm to support Arm-based hardware.
 The winds of change are certainly heading in Arm’s direction but why is this suddenly preferable to traditional AMD- and Intel-powered laptops?

 What is Windows on Arm?